Skip to main content

 How you can participate

-Are you experiencing a challenging care scenario in your practice?
+Are you experiencing a challenging scenario in your practice?
 Present a case at an ECHO session to access ideas, advice and recommendations from a diverse range of providers that can be used to support people with MHSU issues.

 Complete the case presenter form and email it the ECHO team to submit a case for an upcoming ECHO session.
 You can also email the ECHO team if you have any questions before submitting a case.